“Eureka!” We’ve all heard this famous ancient Greek term for “I’ve found it”. But how did it enter common parlance?

 Ideation: Making sure ideas from internal or external stakeholders are collected, refined, and implemented efficiently

-Culture: Establishing a culture where innovation is encouraged, and stakeholders are incentivised to share and comment on ideas
+Culture: Creating a culture of innovation where new ideas are encouraged, and stakeholders are incentivised to share and comment on insights

 Resources: Managing the capabilities and materials an organization has at their disposal for bringing about innovative change – including funding, IP, & human capital

 Structures : Leveraging the processes within an organization that can be geared towards optimizing innovation

 Strategy : Defining the various ‘plans of attack’ for harnessing resources and ideas to reach innovation goals incrementally or disruptively